Emily Dickinson: Morbid Poet or Canny Pre-Planner?

-It’s inspiring to note that America’s most death-preoccupied poet (known for writing “I felt a Funeral, in my Brain,” “Because I could not stop for Death, He kindly stopped for me;” and “I was always attached to mud”) died in her own sunny bedroom 129 years ago this week, was then placed in a white casket on a pine bier in the parlor, honored with a 130-line obituary in the local newspaper, and was lovingly buried with two heliotropes in her hands at a gorgeous graveside service that involved other May-blooming flowers she had studiously reared (when in better health) in her own garden.
+It's inspiring to note that America's most death-preoccupied poet (known for writing "I felt a Funeral, in my Brain,""Because I could not stop for Death, He kindly stopped for me;" and "I was always attached to mud") died in her own sunny bedroom, was then placed in a white casket on a pine bier in the parlor, honored with a 130-line obituary in the local newspaper, and was lovingly buried with two heliotropes in her hands at a gorgeous graveside service that involved other May-blooming flowers she had studiously reared (when in better health) in her own garden.
 Who gets an end-of-life roll-out like that any more?
 Mostly only those who think a lot about death in advance.

-She’d be pleased with us, sitting here, talking about her funeral.
-“We do not think enough of the Dead as exhilarants,” she wrote.
+She'd be pleased with us, sitting here, talking about her funeral.
+"We do not think enough of the Dead as exhilarants," she wrote.
 What a soul, what an intellect.
 She shocks and enlightens us today with her death-inspired insights.
-For example, she said any death, all death, reliably comes as a “stupendous” surprise (even when that death is long-awaited and anticipated).
-This is certainly true to my experience.
-She wrote, “All other Surprise is at last monotonous, but the death of the Loved is all moments–now.”
+For example, she said any death, all death, reliably comes as a "stupendous" surprise (even when that death is long-awaited and anticipated).
+She also wrote, "All other Surprise is at last monotonous, but the death of the Loved is all moments--now."

-For her funeral May 19th, 1886, Dickinson’s pall bearers walked her casket from the parlor to the cemetery in Amherst, Massachusetts, as her grave lay just beyond the fence line of the elegant home where she lived all her life.
-There, her friend Thomas Wentworth Higginson read Emily Bronte’s poem “No Coward Soul is Mine,” a piece which could be interpreted as slightly more religious than Dickinson was in her final years, but you can decide for yourself when you read it, and start thinking about what poems you’d like recited when you too are dead, when “subterfuge is done,” and when the temporary and the eternal “Apart–intrinsic–stand.”
+For her funeral May 19th, 1886, Dickinson's pall bearers walked her casket from the parlor to the cemetery in Amherst, Massachusetts, as her grave lay just beyond the fence line of the elegant home where she lived all her life.
+There, her friend Thomas Wentworth Higginson read Emily Bronte's poem "No Coward Soul is Mine," a piece which could be interpreted as slightly more religious than Dickinson was in her final years, but you can decide for yourself when you read it.
+Start thinking about what poems you'd like recited when you too are dead, when "subterfuge is done," and when the temporary and the eternal "Apart--intrinsic--stand."

 No Coward Soul Is Mine